 The Fishhook Layer in Lithic Literature.

-I am going to try to keep looking at rocks and fishhooks exciting for the viewers 😅.
-I am not a writer although I am slowly becoming one.
-I know I will never be great, but I feel it is helpful to document my findings and at the same time make them accessible to folks.
+I am going to try to keep rocks and fishhooks exciting for the viewers 😅.
+I feel it is helpful to document my findings and at the same time make them accessible to folks.
 In some ways my simple vocabulary to explain a complex design is not a bad thing.
 I may need to teach people how to see the material in order to speak about content.
 In this article I will cover the fishhook history as described in the design.
-With all that said I want to emphasize that the viewing/seeing/looking of the design in the stone itself is where you will find your answers.
 I am hoping that with this article covering fishing tackle, I may lure a co-writer from academia that might find my work interesting.
 I have chosen a garden stone with some oxidized designs using traces of iron in the rock thinking that metallurgy would be a good vein to follow in the fishhook story.

 The rusted fishhook designs were not the only images that drew me to this stone as a possible site to explore fishing gear.
 As I inspected the stone in different positions this flat fish was clear.
 It may also represent a good method of harvesting, and preparing fish by drying and salting for storage.